Skip to content

 Patrick Warren, Co-Director

-Patrick Warren is an associate professor of economics who has been at Clemson since 2008.
+Patrick Warren is a professor of economics and co-director of the Media Forensics Hub at Clemson University.
 Before coming to Clemson, he studied at MIT, earning a Ph.D. in economics (2008), and an undergraduate degree from the South Carolina Honors College (BArSc, 2001).
-His research investigates the operation of organizations in the economy — for-profit and non-profit firms, bureaucracies, political parties and even armies.
-He has written numerous peer-reviewed articles in top economics and law journals and currently serves as an associate editor of the Public Finance Review.
-He has served on the board of the Society for Institutional and Organizational Economics, been a visiting associate professor at Northwestern University and a visiting scholar at the RAND Corporation.
+His research investigates how organizations interact with the information environment: for-profit and non-profit firms, bureaucracies, political parties and even armies.
+He has written numerous peer-reviewed articles in top economics, political science, communication, and law journals.
+He has also served on the board of the Society for Institutional and Organizational Economics, been a visiting associate professor at Northwestern University and a visiting scholar at the RAND Corporation.

 darren_315x315.jpg